What to do in Montrose Houston

 1600 Westheimer, Houston, TX 77006; 713-524-7744

-Located in Houston’s Montrose neighborhood, Hugo’s offers authentic Mexican cuisine with a focus on fresh ingredients.
+In Houston’s Montrose neighborhood, Hugo’s offers authentic Mexican cuisine focusing on fresh ingredients.
 Executive Chef Hugo Ortega argues that “authentic Mexican cookery is a world-class cuisine that has remained largely untouched by the outside world.”
 As a seafood cocktail produced by fishermen on the shore; as deep and rich as Oaxaca’s moles, cooked with an incredible number of ingredients; and as earthy as the simplest homemade corn tortilla, Oaxaca is the place to be.” – hugosrestaurant.net

 Activities: Fun Things To Do

 Are you looking for a kid-friendly day of fun in Montrose, Houston?
 Look no further!
-Montrose is filled with activities that are sure to keep your kids engaged and entertained.
+Montrose is filled with activities that will keep your kids engaged and entertained.
 From visiting the local parks to exploring the city’s renowned art galleries, there’s something for everyone in this vibrant neighborhood.

-For an artsy adventure, take a tour at one of Montrose’s many art galleries or visit The Menil Collection which has a wide variety of artwork from ancient artifacts to contemporary pieces.
+For an artsy adventure, take a tour of Montrose’s many art galleries or visit The Menil Collection, which has a wide variety of artwork, from ancient artifacts to contemporary pieces.

 Shopping: Unique Stores

-Just steps away from the popular MFAH Museum District lie one of Houston’s hidden gems: Montrose.
-Home to some of the most interesting shops in town, this neighborhood is perfect for a kid-friendly day out with family or friends.
+One of Houston’s hidden gems is just steps away from the famous MFAH Museum District: Montrose.
+Home to some of the most exciting shops in town, this neighborhood is perfect for a kid-friendly day out with family or friends.
 Grab lunch at one of the area’s many restaurants before heading off on your adventure!
-Start your journey at historic Brasil Café or grab some ice cream from Cloud 10 Creamery before heading off to explore what lies within each shop.
+Start your journey at historic Brasil Café or grab some ice cream from Cloud 10 Creamery before exploring what lies within each shop.

 Nature: Outdoor Adventure

-One of the best ways to explore Montrose, Houston is by visiting some of its many parks and trails.
-If your family is looking to have a fun day outdoors then consider taking a leisurely stroll through one of the area’s nature preserves or visiting an off-leash dog park.
+One of the best ways to explore Montrose, Houston, is by visiting some of its many parks and trails.
+If your family wants a fun day outdoors, consider taking a stroll through one of the area’s nature preserves or visiting an off-leash dog park.
 There are also plenty of lakeside options, including kayaking and standup paddle boarding.
 Many playgrounds and splash pads provide hours of entertainment for children, making it easy to create fun family memories in Montrose’s outdoor spaces without breaking the bank.

 For bigger thrills, look no further than some of the nearby zip line courses or rock climbing walls.